#Wordpowerskills - An Effective Writing System for You and Your Team

 1. Being correct for purpose as well as mistake free

-- Work out what your message needs to achieve, alongside how it’s going to reflect your organization and values and consummate professionalism.
+- Work out what your message needs to achieve.

-- Don’t let the speed of response that digital requires, for example, trap you into sending out errors.
+- Don’t let anything (such as the speed of response which digital often fosters) trap you into sending out errors.
+Professionalism matters.

 Build in time to think and check before you send.